What’s On in August in Sussex

 Here’s something weird and wonderful.
 The third annual Surrealist Picnic is being held at the former home of Vogue fashion and war photographer, model, cook and surrealist Lee Miller.
 There will be jazz bands and surreal performance and dressing up is encouraged.
 You’ll also have the chance to create suitably surreal food.
 Light up cockroaches in blue jelly was a past dish, so get creative!
 The event runs 4 – 8pm and tickets are £15.

-Coppa Club in Brighton, long in the planning, is finally opening its doors in The Lanes, with cosy lounges, alfresco dining and a fountain courtyard.
+From Tuesday 10th – Saturday 14th September, you’re invited to our Coppa club’s newest venue before anyone else, to enjoy 50% off the food bill.
+Coppa Club in Brighton is opening its doors in The Lanes, with cosy lounges, alfresco dining and a fountain courtyard.
 Already in London, Oxfordshire and Berkshire, each Club is different in look, but has the same emphasis on relaxed luxe.
-It officially launches with popping corks on 27 Aug but if you sing up to their newsletter you’ll be the first to know about generous promotions during the ‘soft launch’ period beforehand.
+It officially opens with popping corks on 16 September. coppaclub.co.uk

 Various films, Movies by Moonlight, South Lodge Hotel, Horsham, Aug & Sept dates